Seisision/DIS-project-2023-Group73/README.md

 Within the course information table on the homepage, the 'View Reviews' button redirects users to a page displaying all reviews of the respective course.

+## ER-diagram:
 ![](ER_diagram.png)

+Weak entities are marked with bold.
+Arrow denotes one-to-many as per course slides.